This post contains affiliate links. If you follow a link I may earn a small commission at no extra cost for you.

 Chromatic Aberration / Color Fringing

 Chromatic aberration cannot be avoided in cheap binoculars.
-To eliminate these requires high-quality optical glass and a sophisticated lens system.
+To reduce these requires high-quality optical glass and a sophisticated lens system.
 With uniformly bright objects, the color fringes are quite faint, but with increasing strong light-dark contrast, color fringing also increases.

 Color fidelity